 Proper nutrition is essential to a great education.
 It helps students stay focused and retain information.
 This is why we offer high-quality, nutritious meals following the strict guidelines set by the United States and Texas Departments of Agriculture.

-We offer a variety of choices and provide allergen and nutritional information for each menu item so that students may select options that meet their individual needs and any dietary restrictions due to lifestyle or religion.
+We offer a variety of choices and provide allergen and nutritional information for each menu item.
+Students may select options that meet their individual needs.

-Allergen and nutritional information is available within the Nutrislice portal for each food item or recipe.
+Allergen and nutritional information is available through the SchoolCafe website for each food item or recipe.

 If you have food allergies that could result in severe, life-threatening reactions, see our page about special dietary needs.